ngcrawford/pypgen/README.rst

         easy_install pypgen

-Alternately, if you like to live on the edge, you can clone and install version from github.
+Alternately, if you like to live on the edge, you can clone and install the current development version from github.

 ::